replicatedhq/kurl.sh/src/markdown-pages/add-ons/ekco.md

 After the StatefulSet is running, EKCO ensures that replicas are evenly distributed across nodes.

 To disable EKCO's management of data in MinIO, set `ekco.minioShouldDisableManagement` to `true`.

+### Kotsadm

+When you install kURL with `ekco.shouldDisableKotsadmManagement` set to `false`, the EKCO operator ensures that necessary KOTS components run with multiple replicas for high availability.

+For Kotsadm v1.89.0+, the EKCO operator enables a high availability three-replica StatefulSet for the database when at least three nodes are healthy and the OpenEBS localpv storage class is available.

+To disable EKCO's management of Kotsadm components, set `ekco.shouldDisableKotsadmManagement` to `true`.

 ### TLS Certificate Rotation